 Driving the company car has its perks.
 You don't have to pay for gas out of your own pocket.
-You don't need to worry about putting miles or wear and tear on your own car.
+You don't need to worry about putting miles or wear and tear on your own vehicle.
 But what happens if you have a car accident in a company-owned vehicle?

 Employees, Company Cars, and Criminal Activities

-One day, she decides to take a very important client out to a fancy dinner and orders several expensive bottles of wine to impress the client and hopefully generate more business.
-After dinner, the salesperson (driving the company car) is driving back to the office and hits a parked motorcycle, breaking her arm as a result of the crash.
+One day, she decides to take a very important client out to a fancy dinner and orders several expensive bottles of wine to impress the client.
+After dinner, the salesperson is driving back to the office in the company car and hits a parked motorcycle, breaking her arm as a result of the crash.

-Let's assume she had too many glasses of expensive vino, far exceeding the mandate of her employer, and was driving under the influence of alcohol (DUI).
-Clearly, that is not within the scope of an employee's duties to commit a crime, no matter which way you try to spin it.
+Perhaps she had too many glasses of wine, far exceeding the mandate of her employer, and was driving under the influence of alcohol.
+Clearly, it is not within the scope of an employee's duties to commit a crime, no matter which way you try to spin it.

 Going on a Frolic During Business Hours?
 Think Again